Note: My Web pages are best viewed with style sheets enabled.

 - Drapes should close completely.
 The rising sun should not shine through any gap.

 - The closet should provide a bar high enough to hang hanging luggage and wide enough to open such luggage.
+Alternatively, there should be two hooks at a high level adjacent to the closet.
 It should not be necessary to hang such a bag from the top of a door (the only available door usually being the bathroom door).

 - A room with beds for two guests should have adequate dresser drawers and closet space for two.
 This is necessary whether the room has one king- or queen-size bed or two double or twin beds.
 My wife and I once stayed in a luxurious hotel in San Francisco (operated by a major European airline) that had no dresser at all.
 The closet was barely large enough for one of us, let alone both.